Henry Burris: Saskatchewan Roughriders (first stint)

+2000

+On March 9, 2000, Burris signed with the Saskatchewan Roughriders for his first opportunity to be a full-time starting quarterback.
+He was reunited with Roy Shivers, the team's new general manager, who had been Calgary's Assistant General Manager and Director of Player Personnel in the late 1990s, and Danny Barrett, the team's new head coach, who had been Calgary's Quarterbacks Coach when Burris joined the Stampeders in 1997.

+Burris had worn number 16 in Calgary.
+Before the 2000 season, a poll was held for fans to determine Burris' number in Saskatchewan.
+The fans chose number 1.

+Burris started the first 16 games of the Roughriders season, throwing for 4,647 yards (second in the CFL) and 30 touchdowns (third in the CFL).
+In game 16, he injured his shoulder, and was replaced by Marvin Graves for the final two regular season games.
+Despite Saskatchewan finishing the season with a league-worst 5-12-1 record, Burris threw 3 touchdown passes in 3 different games, and for 300 yards 7 times, 2 of which were over 400 yards.

 Green Bay Packers

 The Green Bay Packers took interest in him after the CFL season ended, and signed him to a contract.
 Burris began playing in the NFL in 2001, when he spent several weeks as the Packers' third-string quarterback, without playing in a game, before he was released, and then he spent the rest of the season on their practice squad.

 Chicago Bears

 He was signed by the Chicago Bears in the off-season.
 In six games for the Bears he completed 18 of 51 passes for 207 yards, with three touchdowns and five interceptions.
 He received significant playing time only in the last two games of the regular season.
 He was 8 of 22 for 50 yards and a touchdown against Carolina, fumbling twice, and 7 of 19 for 78 yards and four interceptions against Tampa Bay, for a 10.3 quarterback rating.
 While his passing was quite poor he showed better than average running ability for a quarterback, finishing the 2002 season with 15 rushes for 104 yards.